drewrwilson/drewrwilson.github.io/_posts/projects/2015-01-01-new-england-vegfest.md

 ---

-*annual vegetarian food festival with over 7,000 attendees, 100+ vendors, and run entirely by volunteers*
+[New England VegFest](https://NewEnglandVegFest.com) is an annual vegetarian food festival with over 7,000 attendees, 130 vendors, and run entirely by volunteers.

 I founded [VegWorcester](http://VegWorcester.com) in 2006, the organization that presents the festival.
-In 2010 I launched the [New England VegFest](https://NewEnglandVegFest.com)  and I remain involved as president of the non-profit organization.
+In 2010 I launched the [New England VegFest](https://NewEnglandVegFest.com)  and I remain involved as a lead organizer and as president of the non-profit organization.

 ## Next one coming up on April 26, 2015

-The [New England VegFest](https://NewEnglandVegFest.com) is an annual vegetarian food festival with around 130 restaurants, businesses, and non-profit exhibitors.
 Thousands of attendees fill the convention center in Worcester, MA to sample the best vegetarian and vegan foods from across New England.

-This free event is organized entirely by volunteers and funded through bake sales, individual donations, and event sponsorship.
+This free event is funded through bake sales, individual donations, and event sponsorship.
 In 2014, the Mayor endorsed the festival and officially proclaimed the following week to be VegWeek.

 ## Links